CT Head/Brain - CAM 742HB

 • Rosai-Dorfman Disease

-• Screening for known non-CNS Cancer and for screening of hereditary cancers syndromes (Brain MRI is the study of choice if indicated)
+Note: Screening for hereditary cancers syndromes (Brain MRI is the study of choice if indicated)

-• Bone tumor or abnormality of the skull28
+• Bone tumor or abnormality of the skull (26)

-• Histiocytic Neoplasms to assess treatment response and surveillance of known brain/skull lesions29,30
+• Histiocytic Neoplasms to assess treatment response and surveillance of known brain/skull lesions (27,28)

 • Erdheim-Chester Disease